-As many readers of this blog will know, apologetics is the art of defending and justifying a specific point of view.
-Clearly then one can be an apologist for a great many things for there are obviously many points of views, including religious faith and Christianity in particular.
+Apologetics is the art of defending and justifying a specific point of view.
+On this broad definition, there are apologists for many perspectives for there are obviously many points of view.
+This includes rational defenses of religious faith and, for the purposes of this entry, Christianity in particular.

 Filleau argued that we can prove the mysteries of the faith, not directly, but indirectly by the historical facts that support their truth.
 Craig explains that French apologists “began to make a bifurcation between the contenant and the contenu of the faith.
 Roughly rendered, the distinction contrasted the “container” of the faith to the “content” of the faith” (3).
 Although the “content” of Christianity, namely the body of theological doctrines may be above reason, the container of this religion, namely the historical events of the gospel narrative, is provable by the facts.
 Given this approach, apologetics that sought to provide reasons for belief in Christianity through considering historical evidence grew in influence during the 17th and 18th centuries.